 While I was tying the dinghy on the little dock Mara and company arrived.
 We all got aboard Thetis and departed.
 The time was 1010.
 The wind was dead against us and to Dheira’s disappointment we could not sail.
 But I let her steer Thetis and she was delighted.

 The usual beach arrangements in Megali Lakka were not there.
 And since there was only one other S/Y in Mikri Lakka [37° 45.5' N 27° 01.5' E] we anchored there in 4 m depth letting out 35 m of chain, because here the bottom is rather steep.
 The time was 1135.

 There was lots of swimming and snorkeling.
 Dheira loved looking at the anchor.
 Later we had a nice picnic and then I took Dheira with the dinghy and let her drive it.
 Just like Rohan last year she loved it.
 After asking her mother I told her that she could go by her self IF she can start the motor without my help.
-She tried, and tried but finally she succeed and out she went round and round.
+She tried, and tried and finally she succeed so out she went round and round.
 We had a hard time getting her back.
 In the mean time, I gave to Costas my underwater little camera which was totally discharged.
 He charged using a backup power pack for his iPhone.
 Then he took lots of shots, especially Dheira diving from the bow.
-I hope to be able tread the camera’s memory when in Kalami.
+I hope to be able to read the camera’s memory when in Kalami.